-The actuarial computations made are for purposes of fulfilling funding and plan accounting requirements.
-Determinations for purposes other than meeting funding and financial accounting requirements may be significantly different from the results reported here.
+The actuarial computations made are for purposes of funding the plan.
+Determinations for purposes other than funding may be significantly different from the results reported here.
 Accordingly, additional determinations may be needed for other purposes, such as judging benefit security at termination of the plan, or determining short-term cash flow requirements.

-To the best of our knowledge, this report is complete and accurate and in our opinion presents the information necessary to comply with GASB Statement No. 45 with respect to the benefit obligations addressed.
+To the best of our knowledge, this report is complete and accurate and in our opinion presents the information necessary to fund the Plan with respect to the benefit obligations addressed.
 The signing actuaries are members of the Society of Actuaries, the American Academy of Actuaries, and other professional actuarial organizations and collectively meet their "General Qualification Standards for Statements of Actuarial Opinions" to render the actuarial opinion contained herein.